vartanshad/vartanshad.github.io/_pages/about.md

 I'm interested in economics, finance, and the intersection of law with these subjects.
 My research focuses on industrial organization and political economy, particularly as it relates to regulatory bodies.
 I am also interested in developing behavioral economics and game-theoretic concepts that capture the richness of human behavior as observed, and using those concepts to explain larger scale phenomena in markets and government.
 You can see my research [here](https://vartanshad.github.io/research/).

 I hold a J.D. from Harvard Law School, an M.A. in Economics from the University of British Columbia, and a B.A. in Philosophy, Politics, and Economics from the University of Oxford.
-In 2021, I will be starting as an associate at Skadden, Arps's DC office.